sukoneck/sup-nft/README.md

 ## next steps, maybe
 - Use the OpenSea API - Even without an API key, we can pull 50 at a time, rather than one.
+- Re-write in Go - Hyperthread the slipstream for all those single-token api calls
 - Cache it up - Slap the results into Mongo or something so that subsequent queries use the cache.